Learning and development strategy and policy

 A learning and development (L&D) strategy sets out the workforce capabilities, skills and competencies the organisation needs, and how they can be developed to ensure a sustainable, successful organisation.

-Organisations need to adapt to changing labour markets and our Creating learning cultures report highlights L&Ds pivitol role in this.
+Organisations need to adapt to changing labour markets and our Creating learning cultures report highlights L&Ds pivotal role in this.
 The report also emphasises the importance of strategic human resource management aligning to the overall business strategy.

 The L&D strategy has to reflect the overall business strategy and drive progress directly towards that.
 It must also align with the broad people strategy and align with other strategies (for example, recruitment).
 We explored more on this in our Valuing your Talent research programme.